Patrícia Melo

 Patrícia Melo (born 1962 in São Paulo) is a Brazilian author.
 She has written The Killer and In Praise of Lies, among others.
 Her works have dealt with sex and violence in a heavily urbanized setting.

+She made her literary debut in 1994 with Acqua Toffana, and in 2001 she won the Jabuti Prize for Literature for her novel Inferno, as well as several international awards.
+In 1999, she was included by Time magazine among the five best Latin American authors of the new millennium.
+Her works have been sold to England, France, the United States, Germany, Italy, Spain and China, among other countries.